-If you’re starting a business, a business plan can help you identify strengths, weaknesses, opportunities, and threats.
+If you’re starting a new business, a business plan can help you identify strengths, weaknesses, opportunities, and threats.
 It should also be written to prove that your ideas and investments can be economically turned into a viable business.
 And last but not least, it must be written in a way that can secure financing from lenders and investors.

 Just like a coach’s most prized possession, his playbook, a business plan should help you develop accurate financial forecasts and compare your planned performance to your actual performance.